How to Compensate for Half-Life of Ozone in Water

 An introduction to the basic mechanisms involved with how to compensate for the half-life of ozone in your water applications.

 HOW TO CORRECTLY CALCULATE RESIDUAL OZONE CONCENTRATION FOR AN OZONE WATER TREATMENT APPLICATION.

-We highly recommend this information in order to help ozone water treatment professionals correctly take into account the fact of ozone destruction in water at different temperatures due to the relatively short half-life of ozone.
+We highly recommend this information to help ozone water treatment professionals correctly consider ozone destruction in water at different temperatures due to the relatively short half-life of ozone.

 Half-life time as a function of temperature for ozone dissolved in water (PH=7)

 When the half-life of ozone at 30°C is about 12 minutes, that means that every 12 minutes, there will be 50% less ozone in the water if we somehow inject the ozone instantly.